mmhqs/simultaneous-min-max-algorithm/README.md

 # Simultaneous Min Max Algorithm
 This repo presents a Python implementation of the Simultaneous Minimum and Maximum algorithm.

+This algorithm is an efficient technique for finding the minimum and maximum values in a array, optimizing the number of comparisons.

 [1.
 The recursion behind the algorithm](#the-recursion-behind-the-algorithm)